Professor Chris Oliver

 In 2015 he became honorary Professor of Physical Activity for Health to Physical Activity for Health Research Centre (PAHRC) at the University of Edinburgh.
 PAHRC is a research centre within the Institute of Sport, Physical Education and Health Sciences in Moray House School of Education which aims to provide evidence of how to encourage people of all ages to ‘sit less and walk more’.
 In PAHRC he led the development of teaching and examination of undergraduate education in physical activity throughout the United Kingdom.
 He was one of a team that developed the first massive open online course (MOOC) in physical activity and evaluation.
 A British Journal of Sports Medicine Blog post in April 2016 described Olivers’ first year as Professor Physical Activity for Health.
 The professorship ended in 2018.
-Oliver has had a research interest in infographics and healthcare, one of the papers in this area has had significant Altmetric Score.
+Oliver has had a research interest in infographics and healthcare, his papers in this area has had significant Altmetric Score.
 In October 2016 Oliver gave the Sir Alexander Morison Lecture at Royal College Physicians of Edinburgh.
-In November 2016 Oliver became a member of the Cross Party Group on Sport and Active Living at The Scottish Parliament.
 Oliver contributed to the early development of Play on Pedals, getting every preschool child in Glasgow cycling.